mchappelka/yll/README.md

 # Overview
 We seek to quantify the years of life lost due to COVID-19 in Georgia, using race and county specific life expectancy.
 Georgia was chosen because the race, age, and county is reported for each recorded COVID-19 death.

+# Running the code
+Open create_analytic.py
+Specify the dataset you'd like created
+Run

 # Data sources used
 * GA county life expectancy by race: https://www.countyhealthrankings.org/app/georgia/2020/measure/outcomes/147/data
 * GA race and population demographic data: https://www.census.gov/data/tables/time-series/demo/popest/2010s-counties-detail.html